fkarakas/golang-pprof-linux-signal/README.md

 # Linux signal

-To interact with the go process we are using to linux signal USR1 and USR2 which can be used as custom signal
+To interact with the go process we can use linux signal USR1 and USR2 which can be used as custom signal

 So to activate the pprof:
 ```